Bible translations into German: Pre-Lutheran Germanic Bibles

 The earliest known and partly still available Germanic version of the Bible was the fourth century Gothic translation of Wulfila (c.
 311–380).
 This version, translated primarily from the Greek, recorded or established much of the Germanic Christian vocabulary that is still in use today.
-Later Charlemagne promoted Frankish Bible translations in the 9th century.
 There were Bible translations present in manuscript form at a considerable scale already in the thirteenth and the fourteenth century (e.g. the New Testament in the Augsburger Bible of 1350 and the Old Testament in the Wenceslas Bible of 1389).
 There are still approximately 1,000 manuscripts or manuscript fragments of Medieval German Bible translations extant.

 Printed Bibles

 There is ample evidence for the general use of the entire vernacular German Bible in the fifteenth century.
 In 1466, before Martin Luther was even born, Johannes Mentelin printed the Mentel Bible, a High German vernacular Bible, at Strasbourg.
 This edition was based on a no-longer-extant fourteenth-century manuscript translation of the Vulgate from the area of Nuremberg.
 By 1518, it had been reprinted at least 13 times.